 Manu Bennett (Frankenstein), Marci Miller (Annie Sullivan), Malcolm McDowell (The Chairman), Burt Grinstead (Jed Perfectus), Folake Olowofoyeku (Minerva Jackson), Anessa Ramsey (Tammy the Terrorist), Yancy Butler (Alexis Hamilton), Sebastian Llosa (Steve), Charlie Farrell (JB), Shanna Olson (Grace Tickle), D.C.
 Douglas (Voice of A.B.E.)

 Unfortunately, there is the rest of Death Race 2050.
 Roger Corman has simply tossed the property off to a wannabe director and an almost completely no-name cast to be made on the cheap in Argentina.
-And really cheap it looks at times – while the original Death Race 2000 had custom cars designed for the show, this looks as though it has had simple fibreglass appliances build to fit over standard cars – you can see the supposed armouring lift up with all the weight of cardboard when the gull-wing doors open and wobbling as the cars try to manoeuvre.
+And really cheap it looks at times.
+While the original Death Race 2000 had custom cars designed for the show, this looks as though it has simply had fibreglass appliances build to fit over standard cars – you can see the supposed armouring lift up with all the weight of cardboard when the gull-wing doors open and wobbling as the cars try to manoeuvre.

 Nobody in the cast seems to be taking the show seriously and camps it up for the camera.
 The sole exception is Manu Bennett who plays the role of Frankenstein (one who notedly abandons his distinctive mask five minutes into the race) with a dour and humourless glower.
 The scenes with Marci Miller trying to seduce him have an embarrassing awfulness to them as though she were a strung-out airhead that someone had found on a beach and pressed into taking the part.